Soypete/talks/generics/copy.md

 - Where compiler will optimize your code(inlining)
 - When you have a good grasp on Memory Management and how to optimize it

-*DO NOT USE UNTIL IT IS THE ONLY OPTION LET
+*DO NOT USE UNTIL IT IS THE ONLY OPTION LEFT*

 ---

 ## Cautions